whitneywhitford/RBV/README.md

 ### Overview
-**RBV:** Read balance validator is a Copy number variant (CNV) validator.
-It uses the relative reads for the reference and alternative allele at a given position (the read balance) to determine the probability of a putative CNV being true.
+**RBV:** Read balance validator is a corroborates copy number variants (CNV) from whole exome and whole genome sequence data.
+It uses the relative reads for the reference and alternative allele at a given position (the read balance) to determine the probability that a putative CNV is real.

-The read balance distribution is different based on the copy number of the genetic sequence.
-As seen blow, single copy deletions result in haploid genetic sequence with zero heterozygous single nucleotide polymorphisms (SNPs), with the distribution ratio of reads centred around 1.
-In regions with diploid sequence, the majority of SNPs are homozygous, with the read balance centred around 1.
-The remaining SNPs are heterozygous with the distribution centred around 0.5, representing half of the reads from one allele and half from the other.
-Duplications also have the majority of SNPs being homozygous, however the heterozygous SNPs are represented by 2 different peaks in distribution.
-For a duplication the resulting triplicate genomic sequence would result in the distribution seen below where there are peaks centred around 0.33 and 0.66 which represent regions with 1 and 2 copies respectively.
+The read balance distribution varies based on the copy number of the genetic sequence.
+In the example below, single copy deletions (A) result in haploid genetic sequence with no heterozygous single nucleotide polymorphisms (SNPs), thus the distribution ratio of the reads is centred around 1.
+In regions with diploid sequence (B), the majority of SNPs are homozygous, resulting in a read balance centred around 1.
+The remaining SNPs in the diploid sequence are heterozygous with the distribution centred around 0.5, representing half of the reads from one allele and half from the other.
+The majority of SNPs in duplications (C) are also homozygous, with the heterozygous SNPs represented by 2 different peaks in the distribution.
+The resulting triplicate genomic sequence would result in the distribution seen in C below where there are peaks centred around 0.33 and 0.66 which represent regions with 1 and 2 copies respectively.

 <img src="./images/haploid_readbal.png" width="290"><img src="./images/diploid_readbal.png" width="290"><img src="./images/triploid_readbal.png" width="290">

-Thus, RBV exploits this difference in distribution to validate CNVs.
-The python package presented here simultaneously interrogates the probability of multiplications and deletions within a provided list of CNVs to investigate.
-This allows for prioritisation of CNVs for causation in molecular diagnostic testing bioinformatic pipelines.
-Additionally, RBV can be used for validation and inheritiance hypothesis testing of causative variants by using RBV on multiple members of a pedigree.
+Thus, RBV exploits this difference in read distribution to validate CNVs.
+The python package presented here simultaneously interrogates the probability of multiplications and deletions within a provided list of CNVs.
+This allows for prioritisation of CNVs in molecular diagnostic bioinformatic pipelines.
+Additionally, RBV can be used for validating inheritance of causative variants using multiple members of a pedigree.

 ### Citation